frankhart2018/simple-gen/exp-7/README.md

 ## State Description

-The state consists of 4 zeroes if food particle is outside scope, otherwise it consists of the distance vector (x, y) to both the food particles.
+The state consists of 10 zeroes if food particle is outside scope, otherwise it consists of the distance vector (x, y) to all the food particles.

 ![State](images/state.png)

-In this position the state is [0, -3, 0, 0] which corresponds to the distance in x, y, and direction in x, y towards the food particle.
+In this position the state is [-1, -1, -6, 0, 0, 0, 1, -1, 5, -2] which corresponds to the distance in x, y, to the food particles.

 ## Actions